Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If your puppy is hiding to pee or poop, you may be wondering what makes him behave in such a way.
+If your puppy is hiding to pee or poop, you may be wondering what makes him behave this way.
 It's easy to get frustrated, but you should never assume that your dog is doing it on purpose just to get on your nerves.
 When owners come to me with this problem, they often think that their puppy eliminates secretly and on purpose just to make them mad.
 I've also heard people say that their puppy defecates out of spite when he doesn't get what he wants.
 These are incorrect assumptions.
 Dogs do not experience the emotion of spite because they do not have the cognitive capabilities to "get back at you."

 The behavior is definitely not caused by shame either.
 This is another emotion that dogs cannot experience.
 An owner once told me, "My pup is ashamed of pooping in front of me."
-We are talking about animals who sniff butts, urine mark all day, lick their private areas, and couldn't care less about useless human social etiquettes.
+We are talking about animals who sniff butts, urine mark, lick their private areas, and couldn't care less about useless human social etiquettes.
 There are other dynamics at play, and a sense of shame is not one of them.

 So let's take a look at the triggers for this behavior.
 You'll be surprised to learn that your own behavior might have something to do with it!